VannAIOrg/salOCR/README.md

 **Original Image | Output Text**
 ![Output Example](assets/salOCR_output_text.png)

+# Initial Result of Processing 20 Hindi PDF files inside a folder:
+- Average time taken to process each page: **~5 seconds**
+- PDFs with only text showed the best results.
+- PDFs containing images or illustrations yielded poor results (#TODO).
+- Accuracy of text conversion was high (based on visual inspection; no quantitative analysis was performed).

 ## TODO List
 1. Improve OCR performance for PDFs containing images and illustrations.